dfir-dd/dionysos/README.md

         --decompression-buffer <DECOMPRESSION_BUFFER_SIZE>
             maximum size (in MiB) of decompression buffer (per thread), which is used to scan compressed files [default: 128]

+        --evtx
+            also do YARA scan in Windows EVTX records (exported as JSON)

     -F, --filename <FILENAMES>
             regular expression to match against the basename of files.
 This parameter can be